marinamadaras/CHIPxDeception/README.md

 - `chip.sh list`: prints a list of all available modules.

-- `chip.sh auto-complete`: adds auto-complete for the script.
+- `chip.sh auto-complete`: adds auto-completion for the modules to the script.
 If you prefix this command with `source`, it will immediately load the auto-complete definitions in the current terminal, otherwise you have to restart the terminal for it to take effect.

 For instance, if you are in the process of creating a new module, and just want to build it, you would use `chip.sh build my-cool-new-module`.
 If you want to both build and start it, you would use `chip.sh start my-cool-new-module`.
 Say your module has `redis` and `knowledge-demo` as dependencies, then docker-compose will automatically also build and start the `redis` and `knowledge-demo` modules for you.